How to Buy Dash - Where to Purchase DASH?

 What Other Coins Can I Trade or Use to Buy Dash?

-Bitcoin can certainly be used in order to buy Dash, while other leading cryptos such as Ripple and Ethereum can also be utilised.
+Bitcoin can certainly be used in order to buy Dash using a Bitcoin exchange, while other leading cryptos such as Ripple and Ethereum can also be utilised.
 There are actually several cryptocurrencies that can be exchanged for Dash, as this coin becomes increasingly popular.

 What’s the Smallest and Largest Amount of Dash I Can Buy?